qossmic/deptrac/README.md

 ruleset: []
 ```

-in the first line we define (paths) the directory deptrac should analyze.
+In the first line we define (paths) the directory deptrac should analyze.
-using exclude_files we would be able to exclude some directories (by regex).
+Using exclude_files we would be able to exclude some directories (by regex).

-things become more interesting in the layer part.
+Things become more interesting in the layer part.
-at first lets take a closer look at the first layer (with the name "Models").
+At first lets take a closer look at the first layer (with the name "Models").

-we decided that our software has some kind of layer called "Models".
+We decided that our software has some kind of layer called "Models".
-every layer can have collectors.
+Every layer can have collectors.
-collectors are responsible for taking a closer look at your code and decide if a class is part of a layer.
+Collectors are responsible for taking a closer look at your code and decide if a class is part of a layer.
-for example by using the className collector you can define a regex for a classname.
+For example by using the className collector you can define a regex for a classname.
-every classname (including namespace) that matchs this regex is collected by the className collector and becomes a part of the layer.
+Every classname (including namespace) that matches this regex is collected by the className collector and becomes a part of the layer.
-in this example we define that everyClass that starts with MyNamespace\Models\ will be a part of the "Model" layer.
+In this example we define that everyClass that starts with MyNamespace\Models\ will be a part of the "Model" layer.

-every class that is in *\MyNamespace\* and contains the word controller will become a part of the "Controller" layer.
+Every class that is in *\MyNamespace\* and contains the word controller will become a part of the "Controller" layer.

-we can generate a dependency graph for the example configuration using:
+We can generate a dependency graph for the example configuration using:

 ```
 php deptrac.php analyze examples/ModelController1.depfile.yml
 ```

-make sure that *graphviz* (dot) is installed on your system and you run php from your local system (for generating images).
+Make sure that *graphviz* (dot) is installed on your system and you run php from your local system (for generating images).
-you can install graphviz using:
+You can install graphviz using:

 ```
 brew install graphviz // osx + brew sudo apt-get install graphviz // ubuntu
 ```

-after deptrac finished the final png should be open:
+After deptrac finished the final png should be open:

 ![ModelController1](examples/ModelController1.png)